Botanical Genus, Species and Plant Part

 We work with our clients to ensure test methods are appropriate for their intended use by identifying and using an appropriate scientifically valid method for each established specification.

 Microscopy is one of the oldest and still most effective techniques employed to assess identity and quality of botanicals.
 It often times is able to detect adulterants and contamination including fillers, extracts, and incorrect plant parts.
 This technique is applicable to crude raw botanicals from powdered to whole form and is a preferred technique.

-High Performance Thin-Layer Chromatography (HPTLC) is a state-of-the-art technique used to assess identity and quality of botanicals and various ingredients.
-It often times is able to detect adulterants and contamination including incorrect plant parts, closely related species, and unknowns.
+High Performance Thin-Layer Chromatography (HPTLC) assess identity and quality of botanicals and various ingredients.
+Many times the test is able to detect adulterants and contamination, such as including incorrect plant parts, closely related species, and unknowns.
 This technique is applicable to crude raw botanicals from powdered to whole form, extract (powdered or liquid), and finished product/blends.
-It is a preferred technique worldwide.
+HPTLC is the preferred technique worldwide.

 High Performance Liquid Chromatography (HPLC) Fingerprinting is a useful and complementary technique used to assess identity and quality of complex herbal blends and various ingredients from a marker compound perspective.
 Chromatographic fingerprints give information assisting manufacturing control and assuring batch to batch conformity.

 Composite Reference Botanicals (CRBs) are custom blends of verified botanicals from multiple sources and locations to support internal lab testing.
 Each component is internally qualified and then combined to create a better representative sampling of the botanical versus any single reference botanical available on the market.